Most people, even those with a broad liberal arts education, have little patience with moral philosophers.

-The modern origin of utilitarianism is ordinarily attributed to Jeremy Bentham, although he did not use the term himself.
-His phrase “the greatest good for the greatest number” has become a typical shorthand for summarizing the position.
+Modern utilitarianism begins with the work of Bentham, followed by that of Mill.
+The phrase “the greatest good for the greatest number” has become a typical shorthand for summarizing the position.
 Despite the myriad complications it involves, it is still probably the best description.

 The version of the position I am recommending for the political domain is sometimes called “rule utilitarianism”.
 Simply enough, this views right action as that which complies with a rule designed to produce the greatest good for the greatest number.

 As a value for governing I find this congenial, in part because of its egalitarian stance.
 In making any calculation all persons, regardless of their circumstances, count equally as conscious agents.

 But critics of utilitarianism are legion, and quick to point out its daunting complexities.
 Aren’t there many kinds of good?
 How do we measure them and then sum them all into some final formula?
 How can we be sure our actions will have the intended consequences?
 And if we aim only at the “greatest number”, don’t we risk violating the rights of the minority?

 All important, formidable questions, certainly not to be settled here.
 But the most important matter, I submit, is the very nature of the domain we are considering: groups of people.
 In this context some calculus aiming at the greatest overall good seems unavoidable, even if the dimensions of the calculation are uncertain, shifting, and constantly debated.